richardupright/TF-cronos/README.md

 * [Source code of the Okta API](https://github.com/articulate/terraform-provider-okta/tree/master/okta)

 ## Limitations of the Okta provider
-This is a list of options the Okta provider does not offer yet (as of march 2020)
+This is a list of options the Okta provider does not offer yet (as of march 2020).
+The provider use the Okta API.
+* Active directory
-* Customization Settings, exept template email
+* Customization Settings, except template email
 * User Mappings
 * API	integrations on preconfigured applications, such as AWS SAML App.
 * SAML Roles on AWS SAML App